 -display sdl,gl=onThis is used for the display, there are three main options here

--display spice-app,gl=onThe difference between these is personal preference. be warned that even if you close the VM's window with
+-display spice-app,gl=onThe difference between these are some features. each one has pros and cons, feel free to experiment.
+Though do take note that even if you close the VM's window with

 -display spice-app,gl=onthe VM will still be running, you will need to kill it from the terminal.